LouManglass/katacoda-test/VGeWrF/step1.md

-## Playground
+## Optic Captures

-Give the env a shot and see what we can and can't do.
+Let's see what Optic can do!
+This should be sufficient to fire off a session, though without any captures.
+Those will have to come later.